 Consistent Themes Build Knowledge

-Texts within Student Digital Learning apply the skills explicitly taught in the print while still making connections to the unit theme.
+Texts within Student Digital Learning apply the phonics skills explicitly taught in the print while still making meaningful connections to the unit theme.

 - Every text supports children's early literacy development, with clear sentences placed in easy-to-follow layouts.

 - Illustrations and photos in nonfiction books extend and enhance meaning without revealing too much that's not in the text itself.